Advertisement

 4. Hit "Calculate" and we'll show your fertile days, ovulation date, next period and estimated due date.

-If you live in the USA, UK, Canada, Australia or anywhere else in the world and you’re trying to get pregnant, timing is everything.
+If you're trying to get pregnant, timing is everything.
 Ovulation is the short window each cycle when an egg is released and can be fertilised.
 Our free ovulation calculator helps you quickly see your likely ovulation day, 6-day fertile window, next period date and estimated due date if you conceive this cycle.

 How the Ovulation Calculator Works

-This tool uses your cycle length and luteal phase length (the days between ovulation and your next period) to estimate when ovulation is most likely to happen.
+This tool uses your cycle length and luteal phase length to estimate when ovulation is most likely to happen.
 For example:

 Quick tip: For many couples, the best strategy is to have intercourse every 1–2 days during the fertile window, especially the 2 days before ovulation and the day of ovulation itself.